 However, spreading invasive species through firewood is still a major threat to Ontario’s forests.
 A single piece of firewood can destroy millions of trees.

-We ask campers to always buy firewood locally, and burn it where you buy it.
+We ask campers to always buy firewood locally, and to burn it where you buy it.

 The Hiker – treading lightly